Fifteen Places to Look for Your Real Estate and Equipment Leases

 8) IT Outsourcing Providers

 Some companies outsource part or all of their corporate IT functions to third parties.
-Firms such as Accenture, Wipro, TCS can assume day-to-day responsibility for everything from end-user desktops and email systems to ERP applications and data center infrastructure.
-These outsourced firms may have their own IT Asset Management systems which track assets owned or leased by your company.
-Alternatively, IT outsourcing companies might have purchased desktops, printers, servers, networking or storage devices that they operate on your behalf.
+Firms such as Accenture, Wipro, and TCS can assume day-to-day responsibility for everything from end-user desktops and email systems to ERP applications and data center infrastructure.
+These outsourced firms may have their own IT asset management systems which track assets owned or leased by your company.
+Alternatively, IT outsourcing companies might have purchased desktops, printers, servers, networking, or storage devices that they operate on your behalf.
 These IT equipment assets might be considered “embedded leases” under the new standards even though they are owned by the outsourcing provider.
 Ask your IT outsourcing organization for a list of all shared and dedicated assets being used on your account.